Solubility of a family of conics with polynomial coefficients in many variables: Introduction

-In the case where the field is~$\eQ$ and where the fibration $\pi$ is of base $\p^n$, the Loughran--Rome--Sofos conjecture can be written as follows.
+In the case where the field is~$\eQ$ and where the base of the fibration $\pi$ is $\p^n$, the Loughran--Rome--Sofos conjecture can be written as follows.

-\begin{conj} (\cite[1.6]{danarne} et \cite[3.8]{den}) Let $X$ be a smooth projective variety and $\pi : X \to \p^n$ a dominant morphism whose generic fibre is geometrically integral.
-Let $U_0$ be the open subset of~$\p^n$ obtained by removing the closure of all the closed points whose fibres by $\pi$ are non split and let~$U:=~\pi^{-1}(U_0)$.
-Assume that \begin{enumerate} \item[$(i)$] the morphism $\pi$ has a smooth everywhere locally soluble fibre, above a rational point, \item[$(ii)$] the fibres above the codimension one points have an irreducible component of multiplicity one. \end{enumerate} Then there exists a constant $c(\pi) > 0$ such that, when $B$ goes to $+\infty$, we have
+\begin{conj} \cite[conj 3.8]{LRS} Let $Y$ be a smooth projective variety and $\pi : Y \longrightarrow \p^n$ a dominant morphism whose generic fibre is geometrically integral.
+Let $U_0$ be the open subset of~$\p^n$ obtained by removing the closure of all the closed points whose fibres by $\pi$ are non-split and let~$U:=~\pi^{-1}(U_0)$.
+Assume that \begin{enumerate} \item[$(i)$] the morphism $\pi$ has a smooth fibre above a rational point, which is everywhere locally soluble; \item[$(ii)$] the fibres above the codimension one points have an irreducible component of multiplicity one. \end{enumerate} Then there exists a constant $c_{\mathrm{LRS}}(\pi) > 0$ such that, when $B$ goes to $+\infty$, we have

-The constant $c(\pi)$ can be written using geometric invariants of $\p^n$ and $\pi$ as follows
+The constant $c_{\mathrm{LRS}}(\pi)$ can be written using geometric invariants of $\p^n$ and $\pi$ as follows

 \end{conj}